cvera08/AutomationAPIJMeterDocker/README.md

 *https://docs.docker.com/desktop/

 Or on a supported Mac, if you have brew already installed, run:
 ```sh
 brew install --cask docker
 ```
 Then launch the Docker app.
 Click next.
 It will ask for privileged access.
 Confirm.
 A whale icon should appear in the top bar.
 Click it and wait for "Docker is running" to appear.
-You should be able to run docker commands now
+You should be able to run docker commands now.

 You can verify your installation with the following command:
 ```sh